 Consider putting some money into an emergency fund each month – no amount is too small to start.
 An emergency savings account can save you from a world of pain (inflicted by payday loans) if you need cash urgently.
 From the FCAC survey cited earlier, 45% of respondents used payday loans for emergency expenses.

 8. Friends and Family

 Friends and family may be willing to loan you money (at a reasonable rate or for free).
-If you are willing to open up yourself for scrutiny and listen to advice, you may also find that some of them may be willing to assist you in gaining a better financial footing.
+If you are willing to open up yourself for scrutiny and listen to advise, you may also find that some of them may be willing to assist you in gaining a better financial footing.
 Remember that friends and family can only loan you money if they want to (or are able to)… they don’t have to.
 Fact is, everyone has their own problems to deal with.

 9. Home Equity Loan

-If you have built up equity in a house, you may be able to take out a home-equity line of credit (HELOC) that works like a conventional line of credit but has your home as a collateral.
+If you have built up equity in a house, you may be able to take out a home-equity line of credit (HELOC) that works like a conventional line of credit but has your home as collateral.
 HELOC’s usually comes with much lower interest rates than payday loans.
 Like a line of credit, you can choose to access the funds only when required e.g. for emergencies.

 10. Negotiate with Creditors